Netherlands

 Reporting obligations for digital platform operators (DAC7)

-Through the DAC7 Directive, the EU is introducing new measures to increase tax transparency in the digital economy.
-Digital Platform Operators are targeted to identify, trace and report on revenues made by sellers on their digital platforms.
+Through the DAC7 Directive, the European Union is introducing new measures to increase tax transparency in the digital economy.
+Digital Platform Operators are targeted to identify, trace, and report on revenues made by sellers on their digital platforms.
 DAC7 is implemented in national law as of 1 January 2023.
 Digital Platform Operators are required to report on the year 2023 for the first time in 2024.
 Digital Platform Operators should already have seller due diligence procedures and controls in place as of 1 January 2023.

 Treaty developments